Japanese sushi eel “unagi” | What it tastes like + unadon recipes

-Also, you will need to note that the taste of unagi can be affected by how it is prepared and served.
-Smoked, deep-fried, or grilled methods are some of the most popular preparation methods for eel.
+Also, the taste of unagi can be affected by how it’s prepared and served.
+Smoked, deep-fried, or grilled are some of the most popular preparation methods for eel.
 Traditional unagi dishes are usually butter-fried, marinated, and then grilled, or served on top of the donburi rice bowl.

 What are the health benefits of unagi?

-The fact that the Japanese consume unagi is probably another reason why Japan is one of the healthiest nations across the globe.
+The fact that the Japanese consume unagi is probably another reason why Japan is one of the healthiest nations in the world.

 In addition to these health benefits, unagi has other health benefits that are more specific to women.

 - Reducing menstrual pain

 - Lowering the risks of breast cancer

 - Improving blood flow to the brain